Child Labor Laws in Texas

 - Additionally, please refer to the Texas Workforce Commission’s Child Labor Law portion of their website for further restrictions/limitations on employment.

-Extras Under Age 14:
+Employment of Extras Under Age 14:

 The TWC may grant special authorization for children under age 14 to be employed as extras without the need for filing an application.
 The employer or their agent must meet the requirements outlined in the Texas Administrative Code.